 Sponsors

-UW–MIST has three sponsors: the UW–Madison Chief Information Security Officer (CISO), a designated member of the IT Steering Committee (ITSC), and the UW–Madison Chief Information Officer (CIO), who also serves as the executive sponsor.
-They are responsible for directing and prioritizing efforts of the group, reviewing and responding to reports provided by UW–MIST, selecting the community chairperson, and reporting to and collaborating with the IT Management Advisory Groups.
+UW-MIST has two sponsors: the UW–Madison Chief Information Security Officer (CISO) and the UW–Madison Chief Information Officer (CIO), who also serves as the executive sponsor.
+They are responsible for directing and prioritizing efforts of the group, reviewing and responding to reports provided by UW-MIST, selecting the community chairperson, and reporting to and collaborating with the IT Management Advisory Groups.

 Chairpersons